 - No home inspections or appraisals.
-If you’re looking to fund a home improvement, skip the requirements that come with a home loan.
+If you’re looking to fund a home improvement, you can skip the requirements that come with a home loan.

 - Quick process.
 Apply online, over the phone or at your local U.S. Bank branch through a process designed to get you the funds you need quickly.

 What to watch out for

 U.S. Bank offers convenience and speed to get you the funds you need, but you should consider a few factors before applying.

 Similarly, banks consider unsecured loans a riskier financial product than those secured by property, which could mean higher rates and payments.
 Keep this in mind when comparing a loan offer from U.S. Bank with offers from other lenders.

 Am I eligible for a U.S. Bank Premier Loan?

 To be eligible for a loan with U.S. Bank, you need to:

 - Be a current U.S. Bank member.
-U.S. bank requires borrowers to have a Silver, Gold or Platinum account for at least 120 days.
+U.S. bank requires borrowers to have a Silver, Gold or Platinum account for at least 120 days before they can apply.

 - Have excellent credit.
 Borrowers with a credit score of 760 or higher qualify for the lowest rates.

 - Have a verifiable source of income.
 You must be able to provide proof of employment and other forms of personal income.

 What information do I need to apply?